 The colorful amaryllis blooms in winter and early spring, lifting spirits everywhere!
 But how do we keep our amaryllis plant healthy and reblooming year after year?
 Here are gardening tips.

 Here in New Hampshire, winters are long.
 The landscape is somewhat bleak (although snow scenes can be pretty) and the only flowers that we get to view are inside.

-That’s why amaryllis are so prized here.
+That’s why amaryllis (Hippeastrum) are so prized in winter climates.
 Big, bold, lovely blooms can keep us company during the months of short days and their care is fairly minimal.

 Flowers love bone meal so I add a small scoop or two around the top of the remaining soil.

 Then I fill up the rest of the space with a good quality potting soil.

 I make my own potting soil in the summer.
 I have a soil sterilizer (a big metal contraption) that allows me to heat up a couple of buckets of compost to 200 degrees.
 This kills most of the weed seeds and insect larvae so that I feel comfortable bringing it in the house.
 After it cools down, I put it in a 5-gallon bucket.